 - In the Ultimate universe, Johnny did have to say "Flame on!" whenever he wanted to use his powers, before he became more competent with his powers.
 Conversely, he also originally had to say "Flame off!" when he wanted to return to normal.

-- Lamp Shaded in JLA-Avengers during the final battle, where they are technically fighting under the Avengers name (since Captain America is in charge).
-Everyone screams "AVENGERS ASSEMBLE!", and then the Wasp adds in for the benefit of her friends from The DCU: "And Justice Leaguers, uh— LAMBASTE!"
+- Lampshaded in JLA/Avengers during the final battle, where they are technically fighting under the Avengers name (since Captain America is in charge).
+Everyone screams "AVENGERS ASSEMBLE!", and then the Wasp adds in for the benefit of their friends from The DCU: "And Justice Leaguers, uh— LAMBASTE!"

 - Inverted in the Civil War arc series, in which the Registration detractors under Captain America shout "AVENGERS ASSEMBLE!" and Bishop replies "What's he talking about?
-I though our side was the Avengers?"
+I thought our side was the Avengers?"